Coeliac disease – all you need to know

 To be referred for this blood test, you will need to be experiencing at least one of the symptoms listed on the NHS website.
 You may also be offered a blood test if one of your parents, siblings, or children has coeliac disease.

 Before your blood test, you need to have been eating foods containing gluten for a minimum of six weeks.
 Your blood test results will measure antibodies that are more common in people with coeliac.

 If the results are positive, then you may be referred for a biopsy of your intestine.
 But not always.

-Since the Covid-19 pandemic, new guidelines have been published that recommend adults with extremely high antibody levels can have a further blood test to confirm the diagnosis.
+Since the COVID-19 pandemic, new guidelines have been published that recommend adults with extremely high antibody levels to have a further blood test to confirm the diagnosis.
 That’s without the need for a biopsy .